alidanapour/chip8_emulator/Product_Document.md

 - Hardware: Members should bring their personal laptop for group meetings.
 For remote work, they can either work on laptop or desktop.

 - Testing methods: Our team will aim for test-driven development.
 Developers will write unit testing friendly code and try to eliminate most bugs at early stages of development.
-Apart from manually testing code at each stage (by individual developers), we will perform a code review on all parts of the product before every release.
+Apart from manually testing code at each stage (by individual developers, we will perform a code review on all parts of the product before every release.
 For unit testing, every developer is encouraged to rigorously unit-test their code at each stage of development and no later than each subsequent release.
 We plan to use Jest to automate unit testing.
 For integrated and functional testing, our team will perform integrated testing before every release to make sure no bugs are overlooked and passed on to next releases.
 When the final product is +75% ready, manual functional testing will be performed using Google Chrome and Mozilla Firefox to ensure cross browser functionalities.

 ## Work breakdown